ovenystas/LoRaNodeGarage/README.md

 ## Build

-Use Arduino IDE or similiar to build and download to Arduino board.
+Use Arduino IDE or similar to build and download to Arduino board.

 ## Test